slothsoft/stardew-informant/README.md

 The mod is automatically present in the game.
 You just need to move the mouse over the object you wish to get the information from.

+If you don't like one or more of the displayed information (or worse, if there are conflicts with other mods), you can disable each type.

+#### Decorators

-There are two "decorators", i.e. images displayed on the regular item tooltip, that have a specific meaning:
+There are two decorators, i.e. images displayed on the regular item tooltip, that have a specific meaning:

 - ![Bundle Image](./Informant/assets/bundle.png) **Bundles Decorator** - displayed when the item is still needed for the bundles
 - ![Museum Image](./Informant/assets/museum.png) **Museum Decorator** - displayed when the item is still needed for the museum

+#### Tooltips

+You can also configure the tooltip "trigger", i.e. if you want the tooltip to show when the mouse hovers over an object, or if you want to press a key.
+You can also select the key to press.

+On default, of all the big craftable objects in the game, only machines that produce something will get a tooltip.
+You can configure that to include all craftable objects, or all except chest (if you have a mod that shows specific information for them already).

 ### Configuration